Ringgits & Cents: Costing for the Meraki Project [Updated Dec 2019]

-Note: Items with a noticeable difference are marked in blue, and updated remarks are marked as such.
+Note: Items with a noticeable difference since the last costing in December 2018 are marked in blue in the costing table, and updated remarks are marked as such.
 Given the project is ongoing, the costs below are not final and will continue to be updated as I slowly but surely go through the project.

 Before deciding to embark on this major do-it-yourself project, I decided to test out whether the house and the lifestyle I was designing was something that I seriously wanted to do.
 I spent a day learning about organic gardening, then took a step further by spending a week on a permaculture farm, learning about the sheer amount of work it took to maintain a food-producing farm.
 Prior to the build, I was meant to undergo a builder basic workshop to learn the basic skills required for my project, but I unfortunately could not find the time.
 I did manage to scrape through the build, but I would've liked to be better prepared.

 If your own project is also something very new to you, definitely take the time to learn and experience more about it before taking the plunge.